aljazkovac/Low-Level-Parallel-Programming/README.md

-# LOW-LEVEL PARALLEL PROGRAMMING course at Uppsala University
+# Low-Level Parallel Programming course at Uppsala University
-Assignments for 1DL550 Low-level Parallel Programming course at Uppsala University
+Assignments for the course.

 ## Prerequisite: Load dependencies on UPPMAX